-- by formally adopting the requirements of the CIPFA Treasury Management Code of Practice - by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations/standing orders/constitution - by approving annually in advance prudential and treasury indicators for the following three years limiting: - The Authority's overall borrowing - o Its maximum and minimum exposures to fixed and variable rates - o Its maximum and minimum exposures to the maturity structure of its debt - Its maximum annual exposures to investments maturing beyond a year - by approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance
+- by formally adopting the requirements of the CIPFA Treasury Management Code of Practice - by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations/standing orders/constitution - by approving annually in advance prudential and treasury indicators for the following three years limiting: - The Authority's overall borrowing - o Its maximum and minimum exposures to fixed and variable rates - o Its maximum and minimum exposures to the maturity structure of its debt - o Its maximum annual exposures to investments maturing beyond a year - by approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance

 These are required to be reported and approved before the start of the year to which they relate.
 These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the Authority's financial instrument exposure.
-Quarterly reports on the treasury management performance are submitted to the Resources Committee for scrutiny, who may then advise the Authority accordingly as part of its progress report to the Authority.
+Bi annual reports on the treasury management performance are submitted to the Resources Committee for scrutiny, and then to the Authority.

-The Authority's daily treasury management function is managed under a shared service arrangement with the Greater London Authority who carry out borrowing and investment requirements.
+The Authority's daily treasury management function is managed under a shared service arrangement with the Greater London Authority who carry out borrowing, investment and reporting requirements.
 Investments are managed through a Group Investment Syndicate.
-The annual treasury management strategy for 2014/15 which incorporates the prudential indicators and investment strategy was approved by Authority on 27 March 2014 and is available on the Authority website (FEP2227).
+The annual treasury management strategy for 2015/16 which incorporates the prudential indicators and investment strategy was approved by Authority on 26 March 2015 and is available on the Authority website (FEP2412).